The Abstract Critique of Late Capitalism in the Metamodern Age

 “Marxism has since developed into different branches and schools of thought, though there is now no single definitive Marxist theory.” — Wikipedia, paraphrasing and citing Wolff and Resnick, Richard and Stephen (August 1987).
 Economics: Marxian versus Neoclassical

 Marx was right about a lot of things, but “Marxism” is dead on arrival.
 The political right equates it with communism and denies it accordingly.
-The political left is fighting for the working class, and represent some Marxist principles, but cannot embrace it fully because of historical abuse and taboo.
+The political left is fighting for the working class, and represent some Marxist principles, but cannot embrace it fully because of historical abuse, taboo, and incorrigble opposition.
 There is much confusion over what the term means and how to apply it to achieve it’s political aims, but beneath the surface is still a large conceptual toolbox.
 Too many people commit ‘vicious abstraction’ and use a strawman of Marxism, and so foreclose discussion or academic inquiry.
-It makes it impossible to be a Marxist and still be taken seriously.
+It makes it virtually impossible to be a serious Marxist and still be taken seriously.

 Well, I’m almost inclined to agree that we should leave the old cliche of “Marxism” behind, and perhaps invent a whole new discourse for the new set of problems we face.
 That, or teach people that words are actually signifiers with complex meaning, because these concepts will always be instructive and we can’t throw them out.
 Let’s begin the process with “meta-Marxism,” as in after, between, and beyond Marxism(s), which will help us to recover the term, but also move past it.
 To avoid accusations of just being Marxism rebranded, meta-Marxism necessarily includes a critique of Marxism itself; an autocritique.